endokernel/endokernel-paper-ver/README.md

 However, to run the endokernel, you need to use the provided kernel and glibc patches.
 The kernel patch is in the `kernel_patch` directory, and the glibc patch is in the `glibc_patch` directory.

-To make this process easier, we provide a pre-built image with out patches applied.
+To make this process easier, we provide a pre-built image with our patches applied.

 https://github.com/endokernel/runq/tree/main/kernel